abinit/abipy/abipy/data/runs/README.rst

    (tester.finalize).

 #.
 The script should remove all the output files produced by the run that are not needed
    for the automatic tests and/or the tutorials.
-Each file should have a unique (meanigfull) name so that we can easily access it with the syntax:
+Each file should have a unique (meaningful) name so that we can easily access it with the syntax:

         import abipy.data as data
         path_to_reference_file = data.ref_file("basename_of_the_file")

-    An exception is raised if this rule is not respected.
+   An exception is raised during the automatic tests if this rule is not respected.